bfeher/BFPaperButton/README.md

 You can turn off Smart Color by setting the property, `.usesSmartColor` to `NO`.
 If you disable Smart Color, a gray color will be used by default for both the tap-circle and the background color fade.
 You can set your own colors via: `.tapCircleColor` and `.backgroundFadeColor`.
 Note that setting these disables Smart Color.

+***Note*** *that setting the button type to Custom in the Storyboard is required to prevent the title from fading out on UIControlStateHighlighted.*

 ## Properties
 `CGFloat cornerRadius` <br />
 The corner radius which propagates through to the sub layers.